DennisTran00/Capstone_Pseudo/README.md

  #### database
     .
     ├── database
-    │   └── DBConnection.java           # Creates a connection to the database and has querying methods
+    │   ├── DBConnection.java           # Creates a connection to the database and has querying methods │   ├── AESCipher.java		# Retrieves the keystore key and encrypts/decrypts credentials
+    │   ├── KeyEncoding.java		# Enum class to define encoding methods
+    │   ├── KeystoreUtil.java		# Setup for the keystore
+    │   └── aes-keystore.jck		# The actual keystore which would usually be in secure location

  #### gui
     .
     ├── gui